 A bright future?

 For those who persevere, and many dyslexics persevere at levels non-dyslexics will never attain, the results can be impressive.
 There is generally good help and support for bright dyslexics at university.
-Note-takers, mentors and extra-time are some of the things that may be funded via the Disabled student allowance (DSA) grant.
-Each case is assessed on merit and will need to be supported with appropriate up-to-date document such as a recent Educational Psychologist's report.
+Note-takers, mentors and extra-time are some of the things that may be funded via the Disabled Students’ Allowance (DSA) grant.
+Each case is assessed on merit and will need to be supported with appropriate up-to-date document such as a recent educational psychologist's report.

 Well-known dyslexics include Tom Cruise, Lord Rogers, Sir Jackie Stewart, Sir Steve Redgrave, Linda LaPlante, Cher, Sir Richard Branson and Susan Hampshire.

 With thanks to Sandra Hutchinson, Dr Nadia Northway and to Steve Chinn for additional material.
 'What helps, what hinders' reproduced with kind permissions and in part from Thomson and Chinn in Dyslexia: Theory and Good Practice, Whurr, 2001)

 Straight-talking, invaluable, must have guides to UK schools

 or subscribe online for only £15 and get instant access for a month to: